IncandelaLab/LDMX-scripts/GraphNet/README.md

-# ParticleNet for the LDMX ECal veto
+# ParticleNet for the LDMX ECal veto (stable, detector v13)
 ------

 ## Introduction